Your tax obligations will change depending on if you are bankrupt or insolvent.

 - A second assessment for the day after your adjudication date to the end of the tax year.
 It should show all income and expense claims for this period.

 We'll do a special assessment for these returns to work out the right tax for the whole year.

 Depending on the type of income your have, these assessments with either be an individual income tax return (IR3) or an automatic income tax assessment.

 After this year, you’ll file your returns in the usual way.

-Losses can carry over to your new IRD number.
+Pre-bankruptcy losses can carry forward and offset against income.
 You must file your returns up to your adjudication date.
 Once you’ve filed your returns we’ll let you know the amount of loss to carry forward.